-At our Special Meeting, shareholders will vote upon the proposal described in this proxy statement.
+At our Special Meeting, shareholders will vote upon the proposal described in this proxy statement (this "proxy statement").

 What proposal is scheduled to be voted on at the Special Meeting?

 Approval of the RH 2023 Stock Incentive Plan (the "2023 Plan").